+'''

+Waf: Entering directory '/home/craigdo/repos/ns-3-allinone-3.5-tutorial/ns-3-dev/build'

+Waf: Leaving directory '/home/craigdo/repos/ns-3-allinone-3.5-tutorial/ns-3-dev/build'

+'build' finished successfully (0.418s)

+Os UdpEchoServerApplication:UdpEchoServer()

+Os UdpEchoClientApplication:UdpEchoClient()

+Os UdpEchoClientApplication:SetDataSize(1024)

+1s UdpEchoServerApplication:StartApplication()

+'''

-''' Entering directory 'repos/ns-3-allinone/ns-3-dev/build' Build finished successfully (00:00:00) Os UdpEchoServerApplication:UdpEchoServer() Os UdpEchoClientApplication:UdpEchoClient() 1s UdpEchoServerApplication:StartApplication() 2s UdpEchoClientApplication:StartApplication() 2s UdpEchoClientApplication:ScheduleTransmit() 2s UdpEchoClientApplication:Send() 2s UdpEchoClientApplication:Send(): Sent 1024 bytes to 10.1.1.2 2.00369s UdpEchoServerApplication:HandleRead(): Received 1024 bytes from 10.1.1.1 2.00369s UdpEchoServerApplication:HandleRead(): Echoing packet 2.00737s UdpEchoClientApplication:HandleRead(): Received 1024 bytes from 10.1.1.2 10s UdpEchoServerApplication:StartApplication:HandleRead(): Received 1024 bytes from 10.1.1.2 '''
+''' 2s UdpEchoClientApplication:StartApplication() 2s UdpEchoClientApplication:ScheduleTransmit() 2s UdpEchoClientApplication:Send() 2s UdpEchoClientApplication:Send(): Sent 1024 bytes to 10.1.1.2 2.00369s UdpEchoServerApplication:HandleRead(): Received 1024 bytes from 10.1.1.1 2.00369s UdpEchoServerApplication:HandleRead(): Echoing packet 2.00737s UdpEchoClientApplication:HandleRead(0x624290, 0x624ad0) 2.00737s UdpEchoClientApplication:HandleRead(): Received 1024 bytes from 10.1.1.2 10s UdpEchoServerApplication:StopApplication() 10s UdpEchoClientApplication:StopApplication() UdpEchoClientApplication:DoDispose() UdpEchoServerApplication:ODispose() UdpEchoClientApplication:~UdpEchoClient() UdpEchoClientApplication:~UdpEchoClient() '''

-10s UdpEchoClientApplication:StopApplication()

-UdpEchoClientApplication:DoDispose()

-UdpEchoServerApplication:TudpEchoClient()

-UdpEchoServerApplication:TudpEchoServer()

 You can see that the constructor for the UdpEchoServer was called at a simulation time of 0 seconds.
-This is actually happening before the simulation starts.
-The same for the UdpEchoClient constructor.
+This is actually happening before the simulation starts, but the time is displayed as zero seconds.
+The same is true for the UdpEchoClient constructor message.

 Recall that the scratch/first.cc script started the echo server application at one second into the simulation.
-You can now see that the StartApplication method of the server is, in fact, called at one second (or one billion nanoseconds).
+You can now see that the StartApplication method of the server is, in fact, called at one second.
 You can also see that the echo client application is started at a simulation time of two seconds as we requested in the script.

 You can now follow the progress of the simulation from the ScheduleTransmit call in the client that calls Send to the HandleRead callback in the echo server application.
-Note that the elapsed time as the packet is sent across the point-to-point link is 3.6864 milliseconds.
-You see the echo server logging a message telling you that it has echoed the packet and then, after a delay, you see the echo client receive the echoed packet in its HandleRead method.
+Note that the elapsed time for the packet to be sent across the point-to-point link is 3.69 milliseconds.
+You see the echo server logging a message telling you that it has echoed the packet and then, after another channel delay, you see the echo client receive the echoed packet in its HandleRead method.

 There is a lot that is happening under the covers in this simulation that you are not seeing as well.
 You can very easily follow the entire process by turning on all of the logging components in the system.
-Try setting the NS\LOG variable to the following, export 'NS\LOG=\=level\all|prefix\func|prefix\time'
+Try setting the NS_LOG variable to the following,